'My children became ill from the fear'

 Turkey-Syria offensive: 'My children became ill from the fear'

-A temporary truce has put a end to fierce fighting in northern Syria, after Turkey launched an offensive on 9 October.

-Turkey says the move, which took place after a US troop withdrawal, aims to create a 32km (20-mile) 'safe zone' in areas of Kurdish control.

-The BBC's Aleem Maqbool meets a bereaved mother, fleeing families and a frustrated fighter as he reports from northern Syria.
+The BBC's Aleem Maqbool meets a bereaved mother, fleeing families and a frustrated figher in northern Syria.

 -